scottvr/wadzilla/README.md

 # Aditionally
 Descriptions for Things found in the wad will either be just the item number (not very descriptive) or the string from the file data/thing_types.json, which contains a dict mapping the item id (decimal) to a string.
 By default if the file does not exist, the script will attempt to create a dict populated with data it finds in the Doom Wiki (https://doomwiki.org/wiki/Thing_types_by_number) table.

 You can edit this file for your needs, or even create it manually.
+(Oh yeah, because Wadzilla should work with Doom 2, Hexen, etc WADs equally.)
 Also, if you want to have the script scrape a table you know exists in the aforementioned Doom Wiki doc, you can alter the function to search for the table header like so:

 ``` python
 # Using the wikitable on that page for the Things in the Doom-engine game "Strife"